This delicious cranberry swirl bread is what to do with your left-over cranberry sauce! This bread makes a fabulous left-over turkey sandwich!

 I must warn you though, this bread is a bit messy to make.
 It will look like a hot mess when you get it in to the baking pan.
 Just go with it though and trust that it will be beautiful once it’s baked, because it will be.
 I suggest a fairly thick cranberry sauce.
 If yours isn’t, maybe drain the loosest liquid off before spreading it on the bread dough, just to keep the mess a bit under control.

-I’ve included my cranberry sauce recipe at the end of the recipe below, if anyone’s interested.
+I’ve included my cranberry sauce recipe in the Recipe Card below, if anyone’s interested.
 It uses orange juice and zest, which makes great added flavour in this bread, too.
 I added walnuts to my bread, which I love, but feel free to omit if you like.

-- 2 Tbsp. melted, unsalted butter or vegetable oil
+- 2 Tablespoons melted unsalted butter or vegetable oil

-- 1 1/2 cups cranberry sauce (not too runny - drain a bit of liquid off, if necessary)
+- 1 1/2 cups cranberry sauce, not too runny is best - drain a bit of liquid off, if necessary

 - In a large bowl of the bowl of a stand mixer fitted with a kneading hook, combine 2 cups of the flour, the salt, sugar and instant yeast.
 Mix to combine.
 Add the lukewarm water, milk and melted butter or oil.
 Mix to combine.
 Begin adding the remaining flour, 1/4 cup at a time, until you have a soft and smooth dough that is moist, but not tacky.
 Remove dough to a greased bowl, cover with plastic wrap and allow to rise until doubled, 45-60 minutes.